stephaneey/azure-and-k8s-architecture/networking/azure-kubernetes-service/east-west-traffic/east-west-shared-calico.md

 ## Remark

-When managing shared clusters at scale, you should consider Enterprise-grade solutions such as Calico Enterprise.
+When managing shared clusters at scale, you should consider Enterprise-grade solutions such as Calico Enterprise, because they often with admin consoles spanning multiple clusters, which gives you a complete oversight of your K8s landscape.
 This remark applies to any technology (Service Meshes, etc.) that you plan to use as part of your reference architecture.